GRAINS-Soybeans ease after weather rally

 Brazil is no longer expected to harvest a record 2021/22 soybean crop, consultancy AgRural said on Thursday, as hot dry weather in the south knocked 11 million tonnes off its crop forecast.

+"Exports were poor, but it was a holiday, so not unexpected," said Chuck Shelby, president of Risk Management Commodities.

+The grains complex also saw pressure as stock markets retreated and some government bond yields climbed to their highest in years after the U.S. Federal Reserve signalled the possibility of faster-than-expected U.S. rate hikes and stimulus withdrawal.
+MKTS/GLOB

-(Reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Rashmi Aich and Mark Potter)
+(Reporting by Christopher Walljasper; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; editing by Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.